RuslanZaripov/rhtr/README.md

 locust -f .\backend\client\locustfile.py --legacy-ui
 ```

-- Open web interface which was written in console output
+- Open web interface url which was written in console output and fill in api url
--